 I began making art at a place called K’san in nearby Hazelton.
 At that time a lot of really good artists worked together there: Ken Mowatt, Vernon Stephens, Art Sterritt and Earl Muldon.
 I learned from all of them, but mostly from my Chief and uncle Walter Harris (GEEL).
 I started an apprenticeship with my uncle that lasted about 4 years.
 We hunted and fished and carved together eight days a week.
 When I was old enough, I was put into K'san's 'Kitanmax School of Northwest Coast Indian Art.
 I continued my apprenticeship at the same time.
-When I graduated from the art school, they hired me as an instructor.
+When I graduated from art school, they hired me as an instructor.
 That was a great and extremely lucky start for my career.
 I was 18 years old.
-Right from the start my uncle had me working on some of his many large commissions.
-At first I got to hollow out the backs of big totem poles and as my craftsmanship improved, he gave me small portions of the front to carve.
+Right from the start, my uncle had me working on some of his many large commissions.
+At first, I got to hollow out the backs of big totem poles and as my craftsmanship improved, he gave me small portions of the front to carve.
 And when I won my own commissions, I could only think of getting my uncle Walter to help me and he did so very happily and proudly.
-I also got to work on a large totem pole with Ken Mowatt, we made that one for Kansas City Missouri.
-About the same year I got invited to give carving demonstrations at the World Artists Symposium in Toronto.
-That was a nice time and my first ride in a jet airplane.
-Another time I was helping my uncle with a 40 foot totem pole that was raised at University of B.C. in Vancouver.
-They made a documentary film about that one but I was being camera shy.
-K'san was a great place to learn but I wanted to spread my works around.
-I started selling my carvings in Prince Rupert and then I moved to Vancouver for a couple of years.
-I met some more Indian artists and gallery owners and sold everything I made.

-In 2018 I entered into the great Skwachays Lodge Artist in Residency Program dreamed up by the good people of the Vancouver Native Housing Society.
+In 2018 I entered into the great Skwachàys Lodge Artist in Residence Program dreamed up by the good people of the Vancouver Native Housing Society.
 I was attending the Native Education College Jewelry Arts Program and graduated from that on the dean's list.
 And I am the proud recipient of the very first Robert Tait Memorial Bursary Award.
-Next I signed into a two year jewelry studies program at the Vancouver Community College and am enjoying learning more eye pleasing jewelry techniques.
-Covid19 landed in Chinatown, Vancouver in 2020 and ended our school year, kinda.
-We finished the year going to online school and thanks to our teachers and my VCC school classmates; we did have a great year.
+Next, I signed into a two-year jewelry studies program at Vancouver Community College and am enjoying learning more eye-pleasing jewelry techniques.

 Brought up on Bainbridge Island, Washington, Justin left a marketing career in New York City to immigrate to his Indigenous homeland and earn a joint Master of Fine Arts in Creative Writing & Theater from the University of British Columbia, choosing UBC for its proximity to where his Squamish relatives live.

-Justin's screenplay THE SKINS GAME, currently in development with Curiosity Pictures and Really Real Films (with Jessica Harmon to direct), was selected as participating project of 2019 Netflix-Banff Diversity of Voices Initiative, was a top-ten finalist for the 2019 Canadian Film Fest, and a 2018 Whistler Film Festival/Praxis Screenwriting Lab project, among many other selections.
+Justin's screenplay, THE SKINS GAME, currently in development with Curiosity Pictures and Really Real Films (with Jessica Harmon to direct), was selected as a participating project of the 2019 Netflix-Banff Diversity of Voices Initiative, was a top-ten finalist for the 2019 Canadian Film Fest, and a 2018 Whistler Film Festival/Praxis Screenwriting Lab project, among many other selections.

 Crystal Tisiga is a Kaska Nations actress living in Vancouver.
 She was born and raised in Edmonton, Alberta.
-Kaska Nation territories are located in northern interior BC and south eastern corner of the Yukon.
+Kaska Nation territories are located in the northern interior of British Columbia and the southeastern corner of the Yukon.
 After high school she attended the U of A, completing one year in general arts and First Nations studies.
 After a year she went to Grant MacEwan College for nursing.
 In 2001 she made the transition to Vancouver and shortly after returning to school with the sights on Aboriginal Law.
 While in school in 2003 her father had a cardiac arrest and she rushed back to Edmonton to be by his side with her siblings.
 Being the eldest of 3 she was under a lot of pressure to support the family at this difficult time.
-After 6 months of working 2 jobs her father's health stabilized where she was able to return back to Vancouver.
-In her return she went on to pursue modeling and acting.
+After 6 months of working 2 jobs, her father's health stabilized where she was able to return back to Vancouver.
+In her return, she went on to pursue modelling and acting.

-Crystal works as a full time insurance broker.
+Crystal works as a full-time insurance broker.
 When she has time she cooks, trains at the gym, runs, hikes, reads, paints and spends time with family.
 Her mom lives here in Vancouver along with her two younger brothers.
 Her sister lives in Edmonton where she is a professional boxer.
-Her father passed September 2014.
+Her father passed in September 2014.